xiaopv/xiaopv.github.io/_teaching/2020-corona.md

 ## Special Accommodation

- If there are any special needs for you to get proper access of learning online (e.g. visual/hear help), please do not hesitate to contact me so I can try to help you.
+ If there are any special needs for you to get proper access of online learning environment (e.g. visual/hear help), please do not hesitate to contact me so I can try to help you.

 ## Derivative Proficiency Test (Calculus 1 Students)